 Tivoli Gardens amusement park in Copenhagen is a must for all visitors to the city, young and old.
 The central location of the more than 175-year old park adds an extra dimension to this unique place.

 Tivoli Gardens was founded in 1843 and has become a national treasure and an international attraction.
-Fairy tale writer Hans Christian Andersen visited many times, as did Walt Disney who even found the inspiration to his own Disney World here.
+Fairytale writer Hans Christian Andersen visited many times, as did Walt Disney who even found the inspiration to his own Disney World here.
+When the garden was founded it was placed outside the city’s moats, but today it’s located right next to the Central station and within walking distance of City hall.

 Part of Tivoli Gardens' secret is that there is something for everyone.
-The scenery is beautiful with exotic architecture, historic buildings and lush gardens.
-At night, thousands of coloured lights create a fairy tale atmosphere that is completely unique.
+The scenery is beautiful with exotic architecture, historic buildings, and lush gardens.
+At night, thousands of colored lights create a fairytale atmosphere that is completely unique.
+It has quirks and charm, and details for you to discover – you might catch a glimpse of the guinea fowls running freely through the gardens for example.
+They have a quiet unique running style.

 Magical and nostalgic rides